DevZibah/Tita/README.md

 ## TITA Tools/Technology

-- CELO :- TITA Platform is built on CELE Blockchain Technology.
+- CELO :- TITA Platform is built on CELO Blockchain Technology.
 CELO is an open-source blockchain platform that aims to create a decentralised financial ecosystem that is accessible to everyone.
 It is designed to enable fast, secure and low-cost transactions for mobile devices built on Eteherum code base.
 One of the key features of CELO is mobile payments using the mobile app by name Celo Wallet.
 - React.JS :-React is a free and open-source front-end JavaScript library for building user interfaces based on components.
 React can be used to develop single-page, mobile, or server-rendered applications with frameworks like Next.JS.
 - BootStrap:-Bootstrap is a free and open source front-end development framework used to create websites and web applications.
 This technology was used to style components and create a responsive website.
 - Cascading Style Sheet (CSS):-CSS is a language used to style web pages.
 The components were styled using this technology.
-- Figma:-Figma is an online user interface (UI) tool for designing, collaborating, and prototyping.
+- Figma:-Figma is an online user interface (UI) tool for designing, collaborating and prototyping.

 ## TITA Technical Immplementation